ACCESS-NRI/access-hive.org.au/docs/about/contribute/reviewers_guidelines.md

 ## Guiding principles

 If the submitting authors have followed the [contribution guidelines](index.md) then the review should be rapid.
+An important requirement is the ACCESS-Hive is a portal to documentation, it does not host the documentation itself.

 For those PRs that don’t quite meet the requirements, please try to give clear feedback on what needs fixing.
 Our goal is to maintain a high quality platform for exchanging links to relevant documentation and you, as a reviewer, have a key role to play.